jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 section provides constraints on the `discriminator` form beyond those in
 {{cddl-schema}}.

-To prevent ambiguous or unsatisfiable contstraints on the `discriminator` property of a tagged union, an additional constraint on schemas of the `discriminator` form exists.
+To prevent ambiguous or unsatisfiable constraints on the `discriminator` property of a tagged union, an additional constraint on schemas of the `discriminator` form exists.
 For schemas of the discriminator form: